Hardwired (Metallica song): Background and release

 Metallica started working on their tenth studio album, Hardwired... to Self-Destruct, in September 2014.
 Writing and recording for the album took place at Metallica's HQ in San Rafael, California and went until May 2016, when Ulrich began reviewing the final track list.
 Initially, the band planned on using "Atlas, Rise!" as the album's opening track, which Ulrich took issue with.
 He began discussing the matter with fellow band member James Hetfield and album producer Greg Fidelman, believing that the album didn't have a proper open track.
 The band ultimately decided to make one final song to serve as an opener.

 The creation of "Hardwired" took roughly four days, with writing and recording taking two days each.
 The band's approach towards writing the song differed from their usual strategy at the time.
 While the band normally went through several riffs they had previously made to create a song out of them, "Hardwired" was written from scratch.
 The song's working title was "Riff-Charged", although it was changed to "Hardwired" after Hetfield heard the phrase "hardwired to self-destruct" from a friend that was struggling with addiction.
 Hoping to give the song's "rhythmic foundation a different texture", Robert Trujillo chose to base his parts of the song around Ulrich's drumming, rather than follow Hetfield.
 Guitarist Kirk Hammett used a 1959 Gibson Les Paul guitar for his solo, which he described as being influenced by blues music.
 He further said that the song's opening was a "Robert Johnson lick that’s turned up".

 Hardwired... to Self-Destruct, was formally announced on August 18, 2016, and released on November 18.
 It was published through the band's own record label, Blackened Recordings.
 The announcement in August coincided with the release of "Hardwired" as the album's lead single on the same day.
 Three days later, the song was debuted live at Metallica's performance in Minneapolis.
 The deluxe edition of Hardwired... to Self Destruct includes a recording of this performance.
 The song was later utilized as an opener for the band's WorldWired Tour, and was played during some performances of their M72 World Tour.

 Music videos

 The music video for "Hardwired" was released alongside the single.
-The clip was directed by the band and Colin Hakes, and filmed at the San Rafael High School in San Ragael, California.
+The clip was directed by the band and Colin Hakes, and filmed at the San Rafael High School in San Rafael, California.
 The clip, which is presented in black-and-white, features Metallica performing the song in the dark under rapidly flashing strobe lights, with the camera continuously rotating around the band members and rapidly cutting between different shots.

 In promotion of the WorldWired tour, Metallica uploaded a music video for a live version of "Hardwired", titled "Hardwired...
 Around The World", on May 17, 2017.
 The clip features spliced together footage of different performances of "Hardwired" during the initial stops of the tour from August 2016 to February 2017, including those in New York City, Mexico City, and Seoul.